 Mahesh Babu To Collaborate With Devadas Fame Sriram Adittya Soon?
 Exciting Rumour Goes Viral

 Mahesh Babu, the undisputed 'Prince' of Telugu cinema, is gearing up for the release of the eagerly awaited Sarileru Neekevvaru, featuring him in a new avatar.
 The film, directed by F2 fame Anil Ravipudi, has created a fair deal of buzz amongst movie buffs and this is a positive sign.
 With Sarileru Neekevvaru mania running wild, here is more terrific news for 'Super Star' fans.
-In an exciting development, Mahesh Babu sent a special Diwali gift to young filmmaker Sriram Adittya and this seems to have triggered speculation of him teaming up with the Devadas director in the near future.
+In an exciting development, Mahesh Babu sent a special Diwali gift to young filmmaker Sriram Adittya and this seems to have triggered the speculation of him teaming up with the Devadas director in the near future.

 Sriram Adittya's Tweet